oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

 Analyzing past performance lets you know customers who have already been lost.
 Let's get in front of this problem and predict those that are at risk using in database analytics.

-In this lab, you will use Oracle Machine Learning (OML) in Autonomous Database to identify customers with a higher likelihood of churning from **Oracle MovieStream** streaming services.
+In this lab, you will use Oracle Machine Learning (OML) in Autonomous AI Database to identify customers with a higher likelihood of churning from **Oracle MovieStream** streaming services.
 You will first use OML AutoML UI to create a customer churn model.
 Then, you will use OML Notebooks to score customers using both SQL and Python.

 Estimated Time: 30 minutes